ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Where:

-* UTF8("JOSE-HPKE rcpt"): A fixed ASCII string identifying the context of the structure.
+* ASCII("JOSE-HPKE rcpt"): A fixed ASCII string identifying the context of the structure.

 * BYTE(255): A separator byte (0xFF) used to delimit fields.

-* UTF8(content_encryption_alg): Identifies the algorithm with which the HPKE-encrypted key MUST be used.
+* ASCII(content_encryption_alg): Identifies the algorithm with which the HPKE-encrypted key MUST be used.
 Its value MUST match the "enc" (encryption algorithm) header parameter in the JWE protected header.
 This field provides JWE context information to the key derivation process and serves two purposes:

   1. Ensures that derived key material is cryptographically domain-separated between the JWE HPKE integrated encryption and Key Encryption modes.